raulcontrerasrubio/mars-rover/README.md

 A free camera can move within the limits of the map.<br><br>
 (*): If you try to do it with a camera attached to a rover, it will return false and the speed will be the same.
 It also happens when you do not enter a number or that number is below the default camera min speed or above the default camera max speed (See config.js file).<br>
-(**): You must enter a number between the min and the max camera zoom (see config.js file).
+(**): You must enter a number between the min and the max camera zoom (see javascripts/Config.js file).
 The speed of the zoom is related with the speed of the camera.
-The default parameters are -150 <= number <= 150;
+The default parameters are `-150 <= number <= 150`.

 ## Change layout
-To choose another map go to app.js file and change the `Game.init(Layouts.xxl)` line and replace `.xxl` with your favorite layout in Layouts.js file.
-For example, to choose the `lvl1` layout replace the previous line to `Game.init(Layouts.lvl1)`.
+To choose another map write in the browser's console: `Game.init(Layouts.layout)` where `layout` is one valid layout (see javascripts/Layouts.js).
+The available layouts are (separated by commas): `test, l0, l, xl, xxl, lvl1`.<br>
+To change the default map change the `Game.init(Layouts.xxl)` line on javascripts/app.js file.